All Episodes

 michel-yves bollore

-Materialism is a belief that there is nothing else in our universe than matter, space, time and energy, and that's all.
+Materialism is a belief that there is nothing else in our universe than matter, space, time, and energy.

 This is the definition of materialism.